USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics.md

 Select **Build blast database**
 Select **Load from Fasta File** and load ```Ref_database.fna```

-Select **Run balst search** then **Close**
+Select **Run Blast Search** then **Close**
 ![Blast options screen](/Microbiome-workshop/assets/metagenome/Bandage2.png)

 The contigs will now be taxonomically annotated.
 Take some time to explore the structure of the contigs.
 Which ones look correct?
 What kinds or errors are present in the assembly?

 What are the contigs that assembled but were not identified by Blasting to our reference database?
 The fourth largest node ,Node 987 is actually genomic DNA from the bacteria *Cellulophaga baltica* the host of the 6 of the phages in our metagenome.
-Our protocol can detect and assemble this host DNA eve though its present at 10-100 times lower abundance than the phages in our sample.
+Our protocol can detect and assemble this host DNA even though its present at 10-100 times lower abundance than the phages in our sample.

 If we go back to the Ceres command line we can continue with the next common step in read based assembly, mapping.
 Two common types of mapping can occur.
 You can map reads back to a known reference.
 This is great if you have closely related organisms of interest and you are trying to understand population variance or quantify known organisms.
 A number of programs can be used  for mapping.
 Bowtie2 is the most common but in this case we will use bbmap.